thomasbarkats/yasui/README.md

 The parameters of your middleware can be decorated with the same decorators as controller endpoints.

-Your middleware must obligatorily implement an `use()` method, which will define the execution function of it.
+Your middleware must obligatorily implement an `use()` method, which will define the execution function of it. `next()` will be automatically executed at the end if nothing is returned.

 ### Example
 ```ts